apache/trafficserver/doc/admin-guide/plugins/traffic_dump.en.rst

    (`optional`) - a comma seperatated list of HTTP case-insensitive field names whose values are considered sensitive information.
 Traffic Dump will not dump the incoming field values for any of these fields but will instead dump a generic value for them of the same length as the original.
 If this option is not used, a default list of "Cookie,Set-Cookie" is used.
 Providing this option overwrites that default list with whatever values the user provides.
 Pass a quoted empty string as the argument to specify that no fields are sensitive,

+   .. option:: --sni-filter <SNI_Name>

+   (`optional`) - an SNI with which to filter sessions.
+Only HTTPS sessions with the provided SNI will be dumped.
+The sample option will apply a sampling rate to these filtered sessions.
+Thus, with a sample value of 2, 1/2 of all sessions with the specified SNI will be dumped.

 ``traffic_ctl`` <command>
    * ``traffic_ctl plugin msg traffic_dump.sample N`` - changes the sampling ratio N as mentioned above.
    * ``traffic_ctl plugin msg traffic_dump.reset`` - resets the disk usage counter.